 Coverage when working out of state

-Out of state coverage for Oregon employers
+Out-of-state coverage for Oregon employers

 Oregon coverage for out-of-state employers

-If you are unsure whether you are required to obtain coverage for workers on temporary assignment in Oregon, please contact WCD or your own state’s workers’ compensation agency.
+If an out-of-state employer opens a permanent location in Oregon and hires workers, that employer must always obtain Oregon workers’ compensation coverage.
+If you are unsure whether you are required to obtain coverage for workers temporarily employed in Oregon, please contact WCD or your own state’s workers’ compensation agency.

 Reciprocal agreements